opengeometry/NOTES/virtualbox/README.md

 ## Compacting disk

+1. From host OS, remove all snapshots of the VM.

-1. From guest OS, fill all available disk space with zeros.
+2. From guest OS, fill all available disk space with zeros.
    ```
    sudo dd if=/dev/zero of=z bs=1M     # fill with zeros
    sync